Where is the Theatre Department located?

 to specialize in a concentrated program of theatre study.

-minor programs in Theater and Dance (in cooperation with the
+minor programs in Theater and Dance.

 Do majors need to audition to get into the program?